 Take proper care of your wound

 You should keep your wound dry and clean.
 You may not always require a bandage and in case you don’t, it is vital for you to keep the area open to air.

 Know the proper way of bathing post-surgery

 There may not be restrictions in taking a shower after surgery.
-You may be able to shower immediately, but you would have to cover the area of incision with a bandage to avoid water from directly hitting that area.
+You may be able to shower immediately, but you would have to cover the area of the incision with a bandage to avoid water from directly hitting that area.
 After a shower, you must immediately remove your bandage and thoroughly dry off the incision area.
 Do not take a shower unless you are completely healed.